EV Week In Review: Tesla Prevails Despite Hertz Deal Haziness, Nio Investors Take Setback In Their Stride, Volkswagen's Diess Calls For 'Revolution' To Take On Competition

 As Tesla shares went through the roof this week, talks about a potential stock split began doing the rounds.
 Loup Funds co-founder Gene Munster said in an exclusive comment to Benzinga that a stock split could be forthcoming next year.

-Nio Confirms October Deliveries Disappointment: Nio, Inc. (NYSE: NIO), which warned last weekend of the potential impact of a manufacturing line upgrade, reported a 27.5% year-over-year decline and a 65.5% year-over-year plunge in vehicle sales for October.
+Nio Confirms October Deliveries Disappointment: Nio, Inc. (NYSE: NIO), which warned last weekend of the potential impact of a manufacturing line upgrade, reported a 27.5% year-over-year decline and a 65.5% month-over-month plunge in vehicle sales for October.
 Surprisingly, the stock advanced on the day of the release of October deliveries, as Nio executives talked up the stock.
 Abounding order flow signaled by the company also helped mitigate negativity.

 Meanwhile, Nio's peers XPeng, Inc. (NYSE: XPEV) and Li Auto, Inc. (NASDAQ: LI) reported fairly robust deliveries for the month.